Brazil's Bolsonaro should face homicide charge for COVID-19 errors, says Senate report | Health

 Brazil's Bolsonaro should face homicide charge for COVID-19 errors, says Senate report

-The senator leading a probe into Brazil's handling of the COVID-19 pandemic has recommended that President Jair Bolsonaro be charged with homicide over what his report says are government errors that led to the deaths of thousands.
+The senator leading a congressional probe into Brazil's handling of the COVID-19 pandemic has recommended that President Jair Bolsonaro be charged with homicide for alleged government errors that led to the deaths of thousands.

-The senator leading a probe into Brazil's handling of the COVID-19 pandemic has recommended that President Jair Bolsonaro be charged with homicide over what his report says are government errors that led to the deaths of thousands.
+The senator leading a congressional probe into Brazil's handling of the COVID-19 pandemic has recommended that President Jair Bolsonaro be charged with homicide for alleged government errors that led to the deaths of thousands.
 Bolsonaro has dismissed the probe as politically motivated.
-It is highly unlikely that he will face a trial on any such charges, which would have to be brought by Brazil's prosecutor general - a presidential nominee whom he appointed.
+It is highly unlikely that he will face trial on any such charges, which would have to be brought by Brazil's prosecutor general whom Bolsonaro appointed.

-The nearly 1,200 page document, prepared by opposition Senator Renan Calheiros, alleges that Bolsonaro deliberately turned down early offers to purchase vaccines, delaying Brazil's inoculation campaign and costing an estimated 95,000 lives.
+The nearly 1,200-page document, prepared by opposition Senator Renan Calheiros for a Senate commission that conducted the probe, alleges that Bolsonaro turned down early opportunities for the government to acquire vaccines, delaying Brazil's inoculation campaign and costing an estimated 95,000 lives.
 The report says Bolsonaro was guided "by an unfounded belief in the theory of herd immunity by natural infection and the existence of a treatment."

-The presidency did not immediately respond to a request for comment.
+The presidency and Health Ministry did not immediately respond to requests for comment.
 Earlier on Tuesday, Bolsonaro told supporters the probe was a "joke" and said he was not concerned about it.

+The report also said charges should be filed against three of Bolsonaro's sons: Senator Flavio, federal deputy Eduardo and city councilman Carlos.
+The report alleges they spread misinformation that incentivized "non-compliance with sanitary measures to contain the pandemic."
+At over 600,000 people, Brazil has the second-highest death toll worldwide due to COVID-19, behind only the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)